nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Precondition**

 1. User must have permission to write to the provided path.

 2. User must have enough storage to store the output file.

 **MSS**

-1. User request to export the contact list, providing the file path.
+1. User chooses to export the contact list, providing the file path.
 2. KonTActs exports the contact list in CSV format and indicates success.

    Use case ends.